CCDCoffeeCo/ccdcafe/readme.md

 * Adding Angular components to an Express application to coffee cupping and roasting
 * Building a Single Page Application with Angular for Coffee Roaster - roasting data Administration
 * Authenticating users, managing sessions and securing APIs for Coffee Roaster and company member login
+* Create the Progressive Web App with React for mobile, website and desktop

 ## Get the code